Selected Exhibitions

 Andrew Edlin Gallery

-Michele Thursz redesigned and organized Andrew Edlin Gallery with Witness, featuring Tom Duncan, Paul Edlin, Brent Green, Michael Ryan, and Kristin Meyers, and inaugurate AE Space.
-A Child's Machiavelli Suite -Claudia Hart and DVD animation book set.
-Chico Macmurtrie in gallery, Tomtemmobile dvd and drawings in AE project room, and Anable Basin - floating tree, and Jessie Dunnahoo, main gallery, Jones shop| Phillip March Jones in AE Project Space.
+Michele Thursz redesigned and organized the Andrew Edlin Gallery with Witness, featuring Tom Duncan, Paul Edlin, Brent Green, Michael Ryan, and Kristin Meyers, and inaugurated a project room, AE Space.
+We produced and published A Child's Machiavelli Suite -Claudia Hart and a DVD animation book set.
+Chico Macmurtrie in the gallery, Tomtemmobile DVD and drawings in AE project room, I produced Macmurtrie’s Anable Basin - floating tree, and Jessie Dunnahoo, main gallery, Jones shop| Phillip March Jones in AE Project Space.

 72489_451333386031_7128491_n (1).jpg